brandongk-ubco/segmenter/docs/compute_canada.md

 1. `cd /project/def-<SUPERVISOR>/<USER>`
 2. `git clone git@github.com:brandongk60/segmenter.git`

-## Extract the nvidia driver version

-Hopefully the .run file for NVidia Driver version exists in this repo already.
-If it does not, you will need to find it and download it.
-Once it's in the repo:

-1. `cd /project/def-<SUPERVISOR>/<USER>/segmenter/nvidia-drivers`
-2. `git lfs pull`
-3. `./extract_nvdriver.sh <VERSION> ~/nvidiadriver`

 ## Login to Singularity remote

 This section is only needed if you want to build remotely.
 You can build locally with either `sudo` or `fakeroot` and not login remotely.